VitomsCatena/alx_javascript/README.md

 -How to use the if, if ... else statements.
 -How to use comments.
 -How to affect values to variables.
--How to use while and for loops..
+-How to use while and for loops.
 -How to use break and continue statements.
--What is a function and how do you use functions
+-What is a function and how do you use functions.
--What does a function that does not use any return statement return -Scope of variables
+-What does a function that does not use any return statement return.
+-Scope of variables.
--What are the arithmetic operators and how to use them -How to manipulate dictionary
+-What are the arithmetic operators and how to use them.
+-How to manipulate dictionary.
--How to import a file
+-How to import a file.

 [![JavaScript Style Guide](https://cdn.rawgit.com/standard/standard/master/badge.svg)](https://github.com/standard/standard)